MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-not-enough-space-on-disk.md

 ---
 title: Error "There is not enough space on the disk"
-description: Resolves an error that occurs if you don't have enough space on the hard disk to download Visual Studio. ms.date: 04/19/2022
+description: This article helps you resolve an error that occurs if you don't have enough space on the hard disk to download Visual Studio 2015. ms.date: 04/22/2022
 author: jasonchlus
 ms.author: jasonchlus
 ms.reviewer: terry.g.lee
 ---

-# “There is not enough space on the disk” error when you try to install Visual Studio
+# "There is not enough space on the disk" error is shown when you try to install Visual Studio

 _Applies to:_&nbsp;Visual Studio 2015